Jim Gaffigan isn’t content with his celebrated stand-up career.

 The stand-up comic’s new film caught him by surprise, but not for anything in the movie itself.
 He noticed how professional film critics treated the tale of a man fronting not one but two families.

-Gaffigan shared his dismay at the film’s critical reaction on the latest episode of “The Joe Rogan Experience.”
+Gaffigan shared his dismay at the film’s critical reaction on “The Joe Rogan Experience.”

 The comedians initially explored the changing media landscape, with Gaffigan noting his father-in-law once served as a film critic.
 Today, given how few newspapers employ full-time film critics, many cover Hollywood without compensation.

 The conversation soon shifted to “Being Frank,” a project which barely made a dent at the U.S. box office but continued to display the comic’s range.

 Gaffigan acknowledged the film’s lukewarm reaction from film critics, but that wasn’t what bothered him.
 He didn’t appreciate how critics penalized “Being Frank” in ways that had nothing to do with its quality.

 “A lot of the reviews … there was a tone of like, ‘how dare this white male [laughs] have two families,'” he said.
 “They couldn’t get beyond … they would insert, like, a social commentary onto a platform that was not for that.”

 Gaffigan praised his talented female co-stars, including Anna Gunn and Samantha Mathis.
 That wasn’t enough for critics.